stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 and therefore can't reduce foreign function calls, unless they are built into the compiler itself.
 But even then, values of type `IO a` (`a` being a type parameter) are typically not reduced.
-We will quickly look at how `IO` is implemented at the end of this tutorial, where we will also see, why these values can't be reduced any further.

-For now, it is important to understand that values of type `IO a` *describe* a program, which, when being *executed*, will return a value of type `a`, after performing arbitrary side effects along the way.
+It is important to understand that values of type `IO a` *describe* a program, which, when being *executed*, will return a value of type `a`, after performing arbitrary side effects along the way.
 For instance, `putStrLn` has type `String -> IO ()`.
 Read this as: "`putStrLn` is a function,